 Now the system will be fair for all players, from the point of view of gamers.
 But this will likely create far-reaching consequences.
 Encouraged by the success of microtransactions and live operations in games like FIFA, Madden, and Battlefield, EA tried to evolve the monetization too far.

-We don’t what the consequences are yet, but gamers should know that nothing comes for free.
+We don’t know what the consequences are yet, but gamers should know that nothing comes for free.
 If you take away monetization of DLC, and monetization of loot crates, you also take away the things that those make possible, like more and better game content.

 EA has taken a lot of abuse online.
 Many fans called it greedy and the most-hated company in video games.
 Those words come after EA bought Titanfall maker Respawn Entertainment for $455 million last week.
 And after EA shut down Visceral Games because its Star Wars game wasn’t resonating with fans.
 Both the Respawn and Visceral moves prompted a lot of cynicism from fans.
 I thought the criticism was unfair and I gave EA the benefit of the doubt in those cases.
 But in my opinion, EA’s handling of the loot crates has been worse.
 The company has staged a long retreat, when a simple and short one would have been better, in hindsight.

 We haven’t heard such hateful words about EA since former CEO John Riccitiello left EA in 2013 and the company appointed Andrew Wilson as its CEO.
 Wilson’s policy has been to put players first, but with this controversy, now his reputation has some tarnish on it.
 And the tragedy here?
 The game is good, particularly when you’re playing big 20-versus-20 multiplayer battles that make you feel like you’re in a Star Wars movie.